 1. Maya Beach Hotel & Bistro

 If you search “Best Restaurants in Placencia” on TripAdvisor, one of the top places that always comes up is the Maya Beach Hotel & Bistro.
 The vast majority of the time it’s in the top two or three.
-With well over 1,200 reviews, including a few of my own, everyone loves the menu, food, bartenders, and ocean views.
+With over 1,600 reviews, including a few of my own, everyone loves the menu, food, bartenders, and ocean views.

 The Maya Beach Hotel & Bistro encourages you to come for happy hour, relax in the pool, and then dine in the open-air restaurant.
 Eating here means that you’re exposed to an exceptional wine list, fresh seafood, and a fine dining menu.